How do I obtain paraoptometric certification (CPO, CPOA, CPOT, CPOC)?

 Need help?

-Send us a live chat or text!
+Send us a live chat!
 Access the chat feature in the lower right area of your screen during normal business hours (8 a.m.-5 p.m.
-CT) or text us a question to 314.597.1939.
+CT).

 The AOA Member Resource Center can also be reached via email message or at 800.365.2219.